clarin-eric/fcs-sru-aggregator/DEVELOPMENT.md

+WIP: this is documentation of the old Aggregator (3.x.x)

+---

 # Development

 The FCS Aggregator consists of a frontend (ReactJS, JS) and backend (Dropwizard, Java) component.
 Both will be bundled into a single `aggregator-app-X.Y.Z.jar` file for deployment.